aaron-grau/curic/ruby/readings/recursion.md

 => 6
 ```

-## Inductive reasoning
+## Mathematical induction

-Recursion allows us to solve larger problems by breaking them up into
+Recursion allows us to solve larger problems by breaking them up into similar,
-smaller problems that we can solve.
-Reasoning about problems like this
+smaller sub-problems that we can solve.
+Solving a problem using the solution(s)
-is called *inductive reasoning*.
+to these smaller sub-problems uses an important concept called *mathematical
+induction*, or simply *induction*.

+Generally used in mathematical proofs, mathematical induction tells us that if
+we can solve for a base case and we can solve for the general (or nth) case,
+then we have solved for all the cases.

+Here's an example:
-Here's an example.
-I know that if I can count to `n`, I can count to
+I know that if I can count from `1` to `2`, by incrementing `1` by `1` (`1`
-`n+1` by (a) first counting to `n` and (b) then counting one more,
+being the base case), I can count to `n+1` by (a) starting at `n` and (b) then
-`n+1`.
-Since I know how to count to `1` (just say "one"; the base
+counting one more, `n+1`.
+Since I know how to count to `2` from `1` (just say
-case), I know that I can count to any number, no matter how large.
+"one"; the base case), I know that I can count to `n` or any other number, no
+matter how large.

-The key to applying inductive reasoning to solve problems is to (a)
+The key to applying induction to solve problems is to (a)
 identify how you can grow a smaller solution into a bigger solution,
 and (b) identify base cases which will be the "foundation" of your
 tower of recursion.